October 2021 Tehreek-e-Labbaik Pakistan protests

-The October 2021 Tehreek-e-Labbaik Pakistan protests are the protests that started after the failure of negotiations with the government, aimed to release the Tehreek-e-Labbaik Pakistan (TLP) emir Saad Hussain Rizvi and deport the French ambassador.
+The October 2021 Tehreek-e-Labbaik Pakistan protests were started after the arrest of the extremist Tehreek-e-Labbaik Pakistan (TLP) emir Saad Hussain Rizvi, with demands to deport the French ambassador.
 TLP staged a sit-in on Multan Road in Lahore.
 After the deadline for the release of its leader Saad Hussain Rizvi expired they announced a march towards Islamabad.

 Background

 Tehreek-e-Labbaik worker chief Saad Hussain Rizvi was detained under the Terrorism Act 1997 on 12 April 2021 after his party staged a protest against the Prophet's honor, during which in addition to vandalism, police Officers were also killed, for which they were named in 13 different cases.
 Saad Rizvi has been lodged in Kot Lakhpat Jail for six months.
 His uncle Amir Hussain Rizvi had filed a petition with the Lahore High Court against his detention.

 Following the completion of the hearing on the case, the Supreme Court on 1 October 2021 ordered the release of Saad Hussain Rizvi.
-But on 26 September a letter from the Deputy Commissioner Lahore, the Federal Review Board had extended the detention of Saad Hussain Rizvi by one month on October 2.
+But on 26 September a letter from the Deputy Commissioner Lahore, the Federal Review Board had extended the detention of Saad Hussain Rizvi by one month on 2 October.

 This notification was challenged by the TLP in the Federal Review Board, which took a stand on how to extend the order which the court has constitutionally annulled?
 While DC Lahore did not inform the Federal Review Board after writing the letter that after the letter of extension of his detention, the court declared the detention null and void.

 On 9 October, the Federal Review Board reviewed the request in a video link meeting and ordered the release of Saad Rizvi, after which DC Lahore also issued a notification for the release of Saad Hussain Rizvi.

 The notification said, "Saad Rizvi's detention has been declared null and void by the Lahore High Court and his immediate release is ordered."
 After that, there is no legal impediment to Saad Rizvi's release.

 However, the release of Saad Rizvi did not materialize, prompting Tehreek-e-Labaik to hold a sit-in on Multan Road in Lahore on 20 October and ask the government to set a deadline of 5 pm 21 October for the release of its chief.